petbattle/ubiquitous-journey/README.md

 ## To Be Done
 - [ ] fix the need to login to argocd before running create-petbattle-secrets.sh
-- [ ] make secrets handling more realistic - use sealed secrets or hashicorp vault - https://www.openshift.com/blog/integrating-hashicorp-vault-in-openshift-4, quarkus hashicorp integration - https://quarkus.io/guides/vault
+- [ ] make secrets handling more realistic - use sealed secrets or hashicorp vault - https://www.openshift.com/blog/integrating-hashicorp-vault-in-openshift-4, quarkus hashicorp integration - https://quarkus.io/guides/vault, nexus, sonarqube secrets remove from code
-- [ ] tekton-tidy.sh, clean artifacts in workspace, add to UJ day2
 - [ ] ubi quarkus build image with tools, check base now we have new images (using custom ones)
 - [ ] code quality check should include the branch name generated for sonarqube
 - [ ] dev-ex-dashboard configure - REPLACE this with Console Links Chart when ready!! https://github.com/redhat-cop/helm-charts/pull/109
 - [ ] add nsfw apps to this guide
-- [ ] add HelmChartRepository to UJ - need this to merge for nexus support https://github.com/openshift/console/pull/7711,https://github.com/openshift/console/pull/7841
 - [ ] add E2E tests written between test -> stage promotion
 - [ ] get Helm Release Notes working for pb apps in openshift
 - [X] delete deprecated tekton conditionals once pipeline operator updated -> when syntax